diegoiast/fdbox/readme.md

 with DOS at all times.
 The reason, is for better tooling (git, valgrind, strace, text-editors).

 Code is strictly C (asm where needed).
-Supported environments
+Supported environments:

  * MS-DOS/FreeDOS/dosbox
     * TurboC 2.01 -  http://edn.embarcadero.com/article/20841